 The Kondratiev arises from the combination of basic innovations that launch technological revolutions that in turn create leading industrial or commercial sectors.

-In the year 2000 the Kondratiev was at his top and is now in a decline that will take 26 years.
+In the year 2000, the Kondratiev was at its top and is now in a decline that will take 26 years.